Design discussions

 When to post

-• The issue or a comment on your PR specifically asks you to get feedback in the #design stream.
+• The issue or a comment on your PR specifically asks you to get feedback in the #design channel.

 • The issue you’re working on is not specific about some design point, and you would like advice.